aceofgreens/aceofgreens.github.io/_posts/2024-02-10-basic_information_theory.md

  H - \epsilon < \frac{1}{N} \cdot H_\delta(X^N) <  H + \epsilon.
 $$

 Here's how to interpret it.
 We have a source of information - a random variable.
-We first fix the probability of error $\delta$ that they are willing to accept.
+We first fix the probability of error $\delta$ that we are willing to accept.
 We might even fix it something arbitrarily close to $0$.
 Now, the average minimal bits per symbol consistent with $\delta$ are given by $H_\delta(X^N)/N$.
 For any finite sequence of $N$ samples, the required bits per symbol do not exceed $H + \epsilon$. $N$ and $\epsilon$ depend on each other, so for a fixed length $N$, we can calculate an $\epsilon$ or vice versa, for a desired $\epsilon$ we can calculate a required $N$.
 As $N$ tends to infinity the bits per symbol of the encoding cannot increase beyond the entropy.
 Likewise, one needs at least $H-\epsilon$ bits per symbol to specify $\textbf{x}$, even if we allow errors most of the time.
 Therefore, this result establishes that for lossless compression the average optimal code length cannot be shorter than the entropy.

 Therefore, the entropy $H(X)$ obtains а new meaning.
 It gives a lower bound on the average bitlength of a lossless encoding of $X$.
 The cross-entropy, $H(p, q)$, used commonly in machine learning, also has an interesting meaning.
 Through the cross-entropy decomposition